lunamidori5/Midori-AI/content/subsystem/manager/_index.md

 **If you would like to give to help us get better servers - [Give Support](https://paypal.me/midoricookieclub?country.x=US&locale.x=en_US)

-***If you or someone you know would like a model supported by this model manager please reach out to us at [contact-us@midori-ai.xyz](mailto:contact-us@midori-ai.xyz)
+***If you or someone you know would like a new backend supported by Midori AI Subsystem please reach out to us at [contact-us@midori-ai.xyz](mailto:contact-us@midori-ai.xyz)